inr-kit/McCAD-Library/README.rst

 General notes on Usage:
 -----------------------
 1- The library assumes a clean CAD model, one with no intersections or overlapping.
-   * While in theory the library won't report an error with intersections/overlappings as solids are processed individually, it will cause problems for void generation and conversion later on.
+   * while in theory the library won't report an error with intersections/overlappings as solids are processed individually, it will cause problems for void generation and conversion later on.
 2- There are known bugs with the decomposition algorithm which are currently being investigated.
-   * A list of bugs and proposed fixes can be found in the docs/Manual v1.0/McCAD_manual_v1.pdf.
+   * a list of bugs and proposed fixes can be found in the "Known issues" section in the `manual <https://github.com/moatazharb/McCAD/blob/develop/docs/Manual%20v1.0/McCAD_manual_v1.pdf>`_.

 Reporting issues:
 -----------------